Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 ## Linux to Linux connection to same user

 <br>
-To establish a connection from your Linux client to a Linux server using SSH and key-based authentication for the same user account, you'll need to follow these steps:
+To establish a connection from your Linux client to a Linux server using SSH and key-based authentication to the same user, you'll need to follow these steps:

 **1. Generate SSH Key Pair on Server:**

-* Log in to your Linux server.
+* Log in to your Linux server with password.
-* Open a terminal.
+* Change directory:cd .ssh/.
+If not present. ssh localhost and follow the prompt.
 * Run the following command to generate an SSH key pair: ssh-keygen -t rsa -b 1024
 * Follow the prompts to generate the key pair.
 You can press Enter to accept the default file location and an optional passphrase for added security.